New Sim Lab open in Springdale

 SPRINGDALE, Ark.
-(KNWA) — A new Simulation Lab in Springdale aims to help better train EMS providers and others throughout the region.
+(KFTA) — A new Simulation Lab in Springdale aims to help better train EMS providers and others throughout the region.

 The Sim Lab is the closest medical professionals can get to working on real patients.